OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 overlaps with Policies and Standards - 1 ?? --> Overlap is intentional since they address different sources of requirements and play off one another.

+**Summit MN:**
+* use "obligations" instead of "requirements"
+* DK: the organization-level activities go beyond maturity level 1 imho - also more voices during the discussion
+* DK: I'd start with compliance drivers rather than requirements
+* reference UCF?

 ## Maturity 2
 ### Activity